 The Trustee-Directors oversee an ongoing assessment of the major risks to which the Benevolent Fund is exposed, in particular those relating to its operations and finances, and are satisfied that systems are in place to manage the Benevolent Fund's exposure to those risks.
 The most significant risk is the long-term fall in the value of the Benevolent Fund's investments, but these are kept under constant review by the Investment Managers and are monitored by the Investments Sub-Committee regularly.
 Further information pertaining to the impact of the Covid-19 pandemic on the Fund's income/investments, expenditure and cash flow may be found under Section 5 Financial Review.
-Another risk is the unexpected loss of the Secretary.
-In the period leading up to the retirement of the previous Secretary in July 2019 an enhanced procedural manual was prepared.
-Since then steps have been put in place to improve cover and support for the current Secretary.
+Another risk is the unexpected loss of the Secretary, a comprehensive procedural manual is regularly updated for use by the Secretary and any alternative support cover should the Secretary not be able, for any reason, to meet the responsibilities of the role.